 The lighting measure groups below must be used for reporting summarized savings of lighting measures.
 Higher-level groupings of lighting technologies, such as “Non-LED” lighting, will not provide enough resolution for evaluation and cost-effectiveness analysis.
 These lighting groups are consistent with the EULs defined for lighting technologies and will ensure that the correct, approved EUL can be associated with reported lighting savings.

-Table 14: Lighting Measure Groups to be Used for Reporting Savings